Electric car charging at home

 How to install a home charge point

 Charge points are installed by government-approved installers.
-They are approved by the ‘Office for Low Emission Vehicles’, or ‘OLEV’, who are also the body that administer the £350 OLEV grant.
+They are approved by the ‘Office for Low Emission Vehicles’, or ‘OZEV’, who are also the body that administer the £350 OZEV grant.

 Rightcharge has built up a network of the best installers across the UK, and you can connect with the cheapest for your choice of charger by requesting a quote.